Nickolas-Bragato/Nickolas-Bragato/README.md

   Teaching Python and computational concepts to underserved communities
 - 🧠 **Exploring Computational Neuroscience**
   Studying brain computational models and neural signal processing

+---

+**🔭 Currently working on:**
+Personal coding projects and computational neuroscience research

+**🌱 Currently learning:**
+Computational mathematics and Algorithms Theory

+**👯 Looking to collaborate on:**
+Any projects at the intersection of Computer Engineering and neuroscience as an intern

+**💬 Ask me about:**
+Programming for beginners, Robotics and Hardware, Computer Engineering career, or the basics of computational neuroscience

+**⚡ Fun fact:**
+I've volunteered in the IT and educational fields in 4 different countries! 🇧🇷🇱🇧🇪🇬🇯🇴

+---

 ## 💻 Technical Skills